Forecasting high-dimensional functional time series: Application to sub-national age-specific mortality: Methodology

 Define $\Y^{g}_{t,s}(u), t=1, 2, \ldots, T$ as a set of smoothed sub-national mortality rates functions, with $T$ representing the number of total smoothed curves.
 For instance, assume that each $\Y^{g}_{t,s}(u)$ is a square-integrable function defined at the same interval of age.
-Through the FMP-ANOVA decomposition described in \S~\ref{FMP}, $\Y^{g}_{t,s}(u)$ can be decomposed into two main components: \begin{inparaenum} \item[(1)] a deterministic component and \item[(2)] a time-varying component. \end{inparaenum} The deterministic component includes the functional grand effect $\mu(u)$, functional row effect $\alpha_{s}(u)$, and functional column effect $\beta^{g}(u)$.
-The time-varying component refers to the functional residuals $\bm{\X}^{g}_{s}(u)=[\X_{1,s}^g,\dots,\X_{T,s}^g]$.
+Through a two-way functional ANOVA decomposition approach, as described in \S~\ref{FMP}, $\Y^{g}_{t,s}(u)$ can be decomposed into two main components: \begin{inparaenum} \item[(1)] a deterministic component; and \item[(2)] a residual component that varies over time. \end{inparaenum} The estimated deterministic component includes the functional grand effect $\widehat{\mu}(u)$, functional row effect $\widehat{\alpha}_{s}(u)$, and functional column effect $\widehat{\beta}^{g}(u)$.
+The estimated component that varies over time refers to the functional residuals $\widehat{\bm{\X}}^{g}_{s}(u)=[\widehat{\X}_{1,s}^g,\dots,\widehat{\X}_{T,s}^g]$.
 That is

+When estimating the two-way functional ANOVA model in equation \eqref{FMP/FM} using either the FM-ANOVA or FMP-ANOVA approaches, it is important to note that these decompositions separate the functional time series (FTS) into a deterministic component and a residual component.
+However, regardless of the chosen estimation method, these decompositions ensure the exact reconstruction of the original data.